 Regardless of the cause, bitterness is something that we are better off without.
 Let’s get busy getting over our bitterness.

-The Seven Steps to Stop Living a Bitter Life
+7 Steps to Stop Being a Bitter Person

 The American Psychiatric Association actually classifies embitterment as a psychological disease that requires treatment.

 But diagnosing your bitterness doesn’t require a shrink.
 All you need to do is have a chat with yourself or a friend.
 The aim of this self-diagnosis is to find out why you are bitter, and what the cause of your bitterness is.

 For most happiness-related issues like this one, self-diagnosis works pretty well.
 In fact, realizing what the issue is on your own is the best way to go about it.

 Every time I feel my mood spiraling downwards, I simply sit down and have a serious chat with my inner self.